raphaelamorim/spark-vllm-docker/README.md

 ### 2025-12-18

 Updated `build-and-copy.sh` to support copying to multiple hosts.
 - Added `-c, --copy-to` (accepts space- or comma-separated host lists) and kept `--copy-to-host` as a backward-compatible alias.
+- Added `--copy-parallel` to copy to all hosts concurrently.
 - Short `-h` is now used for help.

 ### 2025-12-15